cypress-io/cypress-documentation/content/api/commands/session.md

 })
 ```

-### Explicitly clearing all sessions

-For diagnostic purposes, it's possible to explicitly clear all stored sessions
-with the `Cypress.session.clearAllSavedSessions()` method or via the "Clear All
-Sessions" button in the Test Runner UI.

-**TODO: SHOW IMAGE**

 ## Notes

-### Clearing the page and active session data
+### When the page and active session data are cleared

 The page is cleared and all active session data (cookies, `localStorage`, and
 `sessionStorage`) across all domains are cleared automatically when